ukhsa-collaboration/UKPID/README.md

     * For more details on this, visit the [Juicy Media Wiki](https://juicy-media-ltd.gitlab.io/wiki/development/docker.html)
 * [PhpStorm](https://www.jetbrains.com/phpstorm/) **2023.2 or later**
-    * The `.idea` folder is intentionally committed to this repository, as it stores IDE configurations that will assist with the development of this application (e.g. Larvel Pint inspection profiles, an XDebug config, and so on).
+    * The `.idea` directory is intentionally committed to this repository, as it stores IDE configurations that will assist with the development of this application (e.g. Larvel Pint inspection profiles, an XDebug config, and so on).
     * [Laravel Idea](https://plugins.jetbrains.com/plugin/13441-laravel-idea) is a paid extension for PhpStorm which provides additional IDE support for Laravel.
 It is highly recommended.